animatedmax/spring-data-geode/src/main/markdown/reference/repositories.md

 One example of where custom repository implementations are needed with GemFire is when performing joins.
-Joins are not supported by {sdg-acronym} Repositories.
-With a GemFire `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since GemFire does not support “distributed” joins.
+Joins are not supported by SDG Repositories.
+With a GemFire `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since GemFire does not support "distributed" joins.
 In addition, the Equi-Join OQL Query must be performed inside a GemFire Function.
 See [here](https://gemfire91.docs.pivotal.io/geode/developing/partitioned_regions/join_query_partitioned_regions.html)